alexhiggins732/DotMpi/README.md

 ## License

-DotMpi is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.
+HigginsSoft.DotMpi is licensed under the [GNU General Public License v3.0](COPYING).
+See the [LICENSE](LICENSE) file for details about using and redistributing this software.

 ## Acknowledgments